The chalk paint finish is fun to work with and is getting much more popular due to the distressed finish it provides.

 This is thought to be the easiest way to solve the blotchy wax situation.

-You will need to let the wax dry totally for about 24 hours when you’re done to ensure it doesn’t have a tacky feel when touched and that it doesn’t shrink.
+Let the wax dry for about 24 hours when you’re done to ensure it doesn’t have a tacky feel when touched and that it doesn’t shrink.

 Once you’re certain the wax is dry, you can use firm pressure to rub over the blotchy area.
 If you are too firm, you may scratch the surface of the wax.